-During week 2, engage in very brief sessions of gentle handling on a regular basis.
-Contrary to popular belief, gentle handling of kittens, particularly after the 1st week, is unlikely to cause a mother cat to reject them.
-When a mother rejects a kitten, it is usually because that kitten is ill or has a congenital defect that reduces its survival prospects.
-It’s sad, but she has to put her energies into raising the kittens that are more likely to thrive.
+Contrary to popular belief, touching newborn kittens is unlikely to cause their mother to reject them.
+When a mother rejects a kitten, it’s usually because the kitten is ill or has a congenital defect that reduces its survival prospects.
+This is sad, but she has to put her energies into raising the kittens that are more likely to thrive.
 A mother cat may also reject her kittens because she is ill or suffers from psychological problems.

 - Animal Services – Virtual Shelter. (n.d.).
 Cat and Kitten Supplement.
 JointAnimalServices.org.

 - Burns, T., LVT. (n.d.).
 Hand-Raising Orphaned Kittens.
 TheCatPracticepc.com.